TrinityParcero/poke-api-app/README.md

 # Design Sketch / Inspiration

-I have a lot of fond memories of flipping through The Official Pokemon Handbook as a kid, so it was pretty easy for me when thinking about the visual design to decide that I wanted to try and imitate its (very 1999) design sensibilities for this.
+I have a lot of fond memories of flipping through The Official Pokemon Handbook as a kid, so I pretty quickly decided that I wanted to try and imitate its (very 1999) design sensibilities for this.
 </br>
 <img src="./public/pokemonHandbook.jpg" alt="Official Pokemon Handbook (1999) by Maria S. Barbo" height="300px"/>
 <img src="./public/pageLayout.PNG" alt="Spread from Official Pokemon Handbook" height="300px"/>